mngom2/Targeted_Adaptive_Design/gpytorch_on_aurora.md

 ssh <username>@login.aurora.alcf.anl.gov
 ```

-(We are supposing you already set the environment variables that provide access to the proxy host. )
+(We are supposing you already set the environment variables that provide access to the proxy host.
+Go to docs/aurora/getting-started-on-aurora.md for more information)

 Start a session, for example Interactive ssh Session on a Compute Node
 ```